 2. Keep it cool

 Room temperature is worth paying attention to.
 A room that is either too hot or too cold can interfere with the body's circadian rhythm or the sleep/wake cycle.
-This is especially true in hot temperatures (opens in new tab).
-Try to keep your sleep environment within a comfortable temperature range.
+This is especially true in hot temperatures so try to keep your sleep environment within a comfortable temperature range.

 If you find your room overheating, head to our guide to the best fans (or even the best air conditioner) to take things down a notch.
 Temperature is also something to be wary of when picking your mattress – some memory foam models can trap heat, so look for ones that have a cooling top layer.